Billie Lourd Mourns Carrie Fisher, Lourd And Taylor Lautner Step Out For First Time After Carrie Fisher And Debbie Reynolds Funeral

 — lautner is life ♡ (@LautieforLife) January 5, 2017

-A Lourd insider said that Lautner “continues to be a rock for Billie” and his “calming presence” is a huge help as Billie deals with her loss.
+A Lourd insider said that Lautner “continues to be a rock for Billie,” and his “calming presence” is a huge help as Billie deals with her loss.
 The Daily Mail reports that the actress was “reeling from the death” of Fisher and Reynolds and avoiding public appearances, but it looks like she may be ready to start living her life again.

 The couple was spotted out on January 8, just days after the double memorial for Fisher and Reynolds.
 It was the first time Lourd appeared in public since the funeral.